Eastern Shore Real Estate Settlement Attorneys

 A “For Sale by Owner” real estate transaction can benefit both the seller and the buyer by reducing costs.
 But the details can be daunting.
 What is required to form an enforceable contract?
 Are there provisions that state or county law requires be included?
 How does the “law of fixtures” apply?

-As attorneys, Ann Shaw and Michael (Mike) Crowson can help home sellers and home buyers to formalize a written contract as needed by most lenders and that complies with Maryland law.
+As attorneys, Ann Shaw (Of Counsel) and Michael (Mike) Crowson can help home sellers and home buyers to formalize a written contract as needed by most lenders and that complies with Maryland law.
 Our firm can also handle all of the legal work needed to close a “For Sale by Owner” transaction.

 How you “take title” to your real estate determines your legal rights to the property.
 How you take title to the property may limit or expand the claims that any of your creditors may make upon the property.
 If you own property as sole owner, it may be more at risk to your creditors than if you own it as tenants by the entireties with your husband or wife.
 Sometimes adding your children to the deed for your property can be desirable.
 Sometimes, it can be disastrous.